Terag/Hammock-Database/README.md

 edit htaccess.
 You should check every htaccess of the project to check if the contained information are true or false.
 Some problems could come from these files.

-## Documentation

-Please refer to the file : https://github.com/Terag/Hammock-Database/blob/master/docs/HANDBOOK.pdf

-For code refer to docs part and comments in files.

 ## Contributors